A look at COVID-19 vaccinations in Canada on Wednesday, April 21, 2021

 P.E.I. is reporting 7,925 new vaccinations administered over the past seven days for a total of 43,018 doses given.
 The province has administered doses at a rate of 271.186 per 1,000.
 In the province, 6.04 per cent (9,579) of the population has been fully vaccinated.
 There were zero new vaccines delivered to P.E.I. for a total of 53,545 doses delivered so far.
 The province has received enough of the vaccine to give 34 per cent of its population a single dose.
 The province has used 80.34 per cent of its available vaccine supply.

-British Columbia is reporting 34,484 new vaccinations administered for a total of 1,414,644 doses given.
-The province has administered doses at a rate of 275.674 per 1,000.
-In the province, 1.72 per cent (88,263) of the population has been fully vaccinated.
-There were zero new vaccines delivered to British Columbia for a total of 1,731,470 doses delivered so far.
-The province has received enough of the vaccine to give 34 per cent of its population a single dose.
-The province has used 81.7 per cent of its available vaccine supply.
+British Columbia is reporting 42,302 new vaccinations administered for a total of 1,456,946 doses given.
+The province has administered doses at a rate of 283.918 per 1,000.
+In the province, 1.72 per cent (88,335) of the population has been fully vaccinated.
+There were 95,940 new vaccines delivered to British Columbia for a total of 1,827,410 doses delivered so far.
+The province has received enough of the vaccine to give 36 per cent of its population a single dose.
+The province has used 79.73 per cent of its available vaccine supply.

 The Northwest Territories are reporting zero new vaccinations administered for a total of 44,646 doses given.
 The territory has administered doses at a rate of 989.517 per 1,000.
 In the territory, 42.71 per cent (19,271) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 56,300 doses delivered so far.
 The territory has received enough of the vaccine to give 120 per cent of its population a single dose.
 The territory has used 79.3 per cent of its available vaccine supply.